Skip to Content

 Despite the summer crowds, Cittaslow membership keeps things low key and relaxed.
 The town is still packed with charm.

-If we were to go again – we probably will do one day – we’ll admit to wanting a more relaxed atmosphere, still.
+When we go again, we’ll admit to wanting a more relaxed atmosphere, still.
+A different time of year is necessary.

 If that would be the case for you, too, then spring and autumn are the times to visit.